Chart Color Schemes

 Employment performance in Holland Park has been broadly consistent with national averages

-Holland Park has a highly educated workforce with professional services well represented.
-The unemployment rate was 4.0% as of June 2025.
+Holland Park has an educated workforce with professional services well represented.
+Its unemployment rate is 4.1%, showing stability over the past year.

 Frequently Asked Questions - Employment